opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 A full working example is included in the `create_marker.cpp` inside the `samples/cpp/tutorial_code/objectDetection/`.

-Note: The samples now take input from the command line using cv::CommandLineParser.
+The samples now take input from the command line using cv::CommandLineParser.
 For this file the example parameters will look like:
 @code{.cpp}
 "marker23.png" -d=10 -id=23
 @endcode